Frequently Asked Questions

 How much experience do you have?

-I have officiated for over 90 couples who represent a wonderfully diverse group and who hail from all corners of the world: India, Russia, Indonesia, The Gambia, Venezuela, Spain, Venezuela, China, France and more.
+I have officiated for close to 100 couples who represent a wonderfully diverse group and who hail from all corners of the world: India, Russia, Indonesia, The Gambia, Venezuela, Spain, Venezuela, China, France and more.
 They have been straight and gay, demonstrative and shy, newly in love, and together for decades.
 They have both secular and religious backgrounds, and often have wanted to incorporate cultural rituals that come from their various, rich traditions - Jewish, Christian, Hindu and others.
 I love the fact that each couple is unique!
 (To read more about my ceremonial background, please visit that page.)

 Can you help us choose music for the ceremony?

 My colleague, Jennifer Birnbaum, has a Bachelors degree in Music and a Masters degree in Music Education/Ethnomusicology from two of the best music schools in the country.
-She is an almost life-long resident of Ithaca, well-connected with the local music community, and is our go-to person for ceremonial music.
+She is an almost life-long resident of Ithaca, well-connected with the local music community, and is my go-to person for ceremonial music.

 How do we get a marriage license and what do we have to know?